alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 }
 ```

-`Map(ParseOrder)` keeps the pure parsing step inside the suspended computation.
-The inner `Map` turns the fetched price into a rendered report without leaving `IO`.
-Each `FlatMap` adds the next effectful step, and the whole pipeline remains deferred.
+`Map(ParseOrder)` keeps parsing inside the suspended computation.
+The inner `Map` calculates the total and renders the report after the price has been fetched.
+Each `FlatMap` adds an effectful step that depends on an earlier result.
+The return value is still an `IO<Unit>`, so the whole pipeline remains deferred.

-If you prefer C# query syntax, the appendix shows the equivalent `Select` / `SelectMany` support and the same pipeline written with `from` and `let`.
+If you prefer C# query syntax, the appendix shows the equivalent `Select` and `SelectMany` support and the same pipeline written with `from` and `let`.

 ## The execution boundary